 RACF provides a number of options to govern who can view and change RACF controls.
 SPECIAL authority enables RACF Administrators to create or change any profile and modify most SETROPTS options.
 AUDITOR allows auditors and administrators to view any profile and change SETROPTS audit options.
-ROAUDIT, new in z/OS 2.2, allows users to view everything but not make changes.
+ROAUDIT allows users to examine all controls but not make changes.
 These authorities can optionally be limited in scope to specific groups.
 Special-purpose profiles can be defined to delegate password reset authority to help desk staff.
 Other options can further delegate and decentralize security administration.